Blosc/c-blosc/RELEASING.rst

 Announcing
 ----------

-- Send an announcement to the blosc, pytables-dev, bcolz and comp.compression lists.
+- Send an announcement to the blosc and pytables-dev.
 Use the ``ANNOUNCE.rst`` file as skeleton (possibly as the definitive version).

 Post-release actions